Devilman

+Devilman is among Nagai's most popular and influential works.
 The manga has sold 50 million copies worldwide, making it one of the best-selling manga series.
 Despite mixed reception in regards to whether or not the art was appealing, critics enjoyed Nagai's darker take on the superhero tropes mostly due to how violent the manga was and recommended the manga to most readers who are not sensitive to gore.
 The series' themes and Akira's design have influenced multiple other series such as Neon Genesis Evangelion and X.

 Plot

 Manga

 Akira Fudo is a shy teenager who lives in his friend Miki Makimura's house as his parents work abroad.
-One day, Akira's childhood friend Ryo Asuka reveals to him that the Earth is about to be invaded by demons, monstrous beings hibernating for centuries in the ice that are about to return to the surface.
-According to Ryo, demons have lived on Earth before the appearance of man, and now they want to claim possession of it.
-The only way to defeat them is to take control of the powers of the demons themselves to fight them on equal terms.
+One day, Akira's childhood friend Ryo Asuka reveals that the Earth is about to be invaded by demons, monstrous beings who have been hibernating for centuries.
+The only way to defeat them is to take control of their powers and fight them on equal terms.
 Ryo then involves his friend in a ritual called the Black Sabbath, an event where numerous demons plan to merge with humans to infiltrate society.
-During the Black Sabbath, Akira merges with Amon, a demon warrior both idolised and feared among his kind for his incredible strength.
-However, instead of Amon holding control over Akira, the latter's pure soul triumphed over that of Amon, bringing the demon to heel and creating Devilman.
+During the Black Sabbath, Akira merges with Amon, a demon warrior both idolized and feared among his kind for his incredible strength.
+However, instead of Amon holding control over Akira, the latter's pure soul triumphs over that of Amon, bringing the demon to heel and creating Devilman.

-After fighting his way out of the Black Sabbath, Akira uses his demon persona to battle multiple enemies hidden in society.
-However, Akira starts to question his own methods after he encounters Sirene and Kaim, two demons whose relationship to one another challenged Akira's prior perception of all demons being immoral, and the cruel Jinmen, a turtle-like demon who contained the still-living souls of his human victims on his shell, forcing Akira to destroy them in order to defeat the demon.
-A large detachment of demons led by the demon Lord Zennon invades Tokyo, alerting the population of the world to the existence of demons.
+After fighting out of the Black Sabbath, Akira uses his demon persona to battle multiple enemies hidden in society.
+However, Akira starts to question his methods after he encounters Sirene and Kaim, two demons whose relationship with one another challenged Akira's prior perception of all demons being immoral, and the cruel Jinmen, a turtle-like demon who contained the still-living souls of his human victims on his shell, forcing Akira to destroy them to defeat him.
+A large detachment of demons led by the demon Lord Zennon invade Tokyo, alerting the world's population to the existence of demons.
 Akira learns that other humans are becoming Devilmen, and resolves to contact them to form a team dedicated to protecting humankind from the demons.
-However, during a TV broadcast, Ryo confirms that demons exist, but claims that Akira and the Devilmen are also dangerous.
-This panic leads to humans turning on each other across the world.